giokoguashvili/knowledge/networking.md

     STP                 - Spanning Tree Protocol
                           The Spanning Tree Protocol (STP) is a network protocol that builds a loop-free logical topology for Ethernet networks.
                           The basic function of STP is to prevent bridge loops and the broadcast radiation that results from them.

+    ICMP                - Internet Control Message Protocol (ping)

+Routing Protocols

     RIP                 - Routing Information Protocol
                         The Routing Information Protocol (RIP) uses a single routing metric to measure the distance between the source and the destination network.
                         Each hop in a path from the source to the destination is assigned a hop-count value, which is typically 1.
     OSPF                - Open Shortest Path First
     BGP                 - Border Gateway Protocol

-    ICMP                - Internet Control Message Protocol (ping) IGMP                - Internet Group Management Protocol
+    IGMP                - Internet Group Management Protocol
     EIGRP               - Enhanced Interior Gateway Routing Protocol